adpharm/user-progress-demo/README.md

 This project is a React (TypeScript) + Vite + Tailwind starter template.

-In [src/lib/data.ts](src/lib/data.ts), you will find a list of users (usersProgress).
+In [src/lib/data.ts](src/lib/data.ts), you will find an AI-generated list of users (usersProgress).
 Your task is to create a dashboard that displays the list of users and their progress through a set of learning modules.

 Your audience is a manager who wants to see how their team is progressing through a set of learning modules.
 They need to see a list of all users, their progress, and a visual representation of their progress.
 The information should be easily accessible and quickly understandable at a glance.